aws/amazon-chime-sdk-js/guides/09_Amazon_Voice_Focus.md

 ### SIMD support

-Amazon Voice Focus is more efficient in environments that support Single Instruction, Multiple Data (SIMD), and will use less CPU for a given complexity level when it is enabled.
-Low-powered devices running browsers without SIMD support might be unable to use any complexity level of Amazon Voice Focus.
+Amazon Voice Focus and Echo Reduction are more efficient in environments that support Single Instruction, Multiple Data (SIMD), and will use less CPU for a given complexity level when it is enabled.
+Low-powered devices running browsers without SIMD support might be unable to use any complexity level of Amazon Voice Focus and Echo Reduction.

 See the section “[Configuring SIMD](#configuring-simd)” for more details about controlling SIMD usage.

 ### Content delivery, caching and bandwidth

-Amazon Voice Focus model files are loaded from an Amazon Content Delivery Network (CDN) at runtime.
+Amazon Voice Focus and Echo Reduction model files are loaded from an Amazon Content Delivery Network (CDN) at runtime.
 This provides low-latency global distribution without the need to serve a full suite of files as part of your application.

 Model files range in size from 200KB up to 8MB, depending on the complexity level selected by you or by the SDK’s own performance estimator, and depending on the capabilities of the user’s browser.
 Model files will be cached indefinitely by end users’ browsers, so that subsequent uses of Amazon Voice Focus on the same device will take less time to initialize.

-In addition to having network connectivity to [Amazon Chime’s media services, as described in the documentation](https://docs.aws.amazon.com/chime/latest/dg/chime-components.html), the use of Amazon Voice Focus requires access to Amazon CloudFront via HTTPS (port 443).
+In addition to having network connectivity to [Amazon Chime’s media services, as described in the documentation](https://docs.aws.amazon.com/chime/latest/dg/chime-components.html), the use of Amazon Voice Focus and Echo Reduction requires access to Amazon CloudFront via HTTPS (port 443).
 All requests will be to subdomains of `sdkassets.chime.aws`.
-End users whose network configurations prevent access to this CDN, or applications that do not include the correct domain in Content Security Policy (see below), will fail support checks and be unable to use Amazon Voice Focus.
+End users whose network configurations prevent access to this CDN, or applications that do not include the correct domain in Content Security Policy (see below), will fail support checks and be unable to use Amazon Voice Focus and Echo Reduction.

 CloudFront’s IP address ranges are documented in the [Amazon CloudFront Developer Guide](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/LocationsOfEdgeServers.html).

 The overhead of loading model files can add latency to parts of your application.
 A browser loading the `c20` model over a residential broadband connection will typically download and compile the model in around 500ms, but global internet speeds and latencies can vary.
 The browser cache will make subsequent loads significantly faster.
-Check for support and create Amazon Voice Focus resources at appropriate times to minimize the impact of this latency: for example, during a lobby or device picker interaction.
+Check for support and create Amazon Voice Focus and Echo Reduction resources at appropriate times to minimize the impact of this latency: for example, during a lobby or device picker interaction.

 ## Preparing your application